KCCG/wrangling-genomics/_episodes/03-trimming.md

 > ## Exercise
 >
-> 1) Figure out which trimmomatic module to use
+> 1) Figure out which trimmomatic module to use.
 > 2) What happens when you try to load the module and type "trimmomatic" to test the installation?
 >
 >> ## Solution